idamantium/ExperienceDesign/readme.md

 Agenda:

-* Overview of Idnetity and Body Politics
+* Overview of Identity and Body Politics
-* Presentations from students on their expereinces
+* Presentations from students on their experiences

 Readings:

 * Cyborg Manifesto
 * Zombie Manifesto
-* How We Became Posthuman
+* How We Became Post-human
 * Unpacking the Knapsack
 * Whose Cultural Capital?